 [Other doc versions]

-You can configure Stash to use Atlassian Crowd for user and group management, and for authentication.
+You can configure Stash to use Atlassian Crowd for user and group management, and for authentication and authorisation.

 Atlassian Crowd is an application security framework that handles authentication and authorisation for your web-based applications.
 With Crowd you can integrate multiple web applications and user directories, with support for single sign-on (SSO) and centralised identity management.
 See the Crowd Administration Guide.